AirWalk-Digital/design-system/README.md

 ## Using the Pro icons.

-We need to wrap the application in the provider in a higher level component (such as _app.tsx in Next.js)..
+We need to wrap the application in the provider in a higher level component (such as _app.tsx or a layout in Next.js)..

 ```jsx
 import { IconProvider } from './IconProvider';